 - Reference and Bibliographical lists must always be arranged in alphabetical order by author.

-Our preferred style for referencing is based on the Harvard style.
+Our preferred style for referencing is based on APA style.
 Please ensure that it is consistent throughout the notes, references and bibliography.
 Examples are given below: